avantrec/soco-cli/README.md

 - **`--network_discovery_timeout, -n`**: The timeout used when scanning each host on the local network (how long to wait for a socket connection on port 1400 before giving up).
 - **`--min_netmask, -m`**: The minimum netmask to use when scanning networks.
 Used to constrain the IP search space.

 Note that the `sonos-discover` utility (discussed below) can also be used to manage the local speaker list.
+This is the recommended way of using alternative discovery: first run `sonos-discover` first to create the local speaker database, then use `sonos` with the `-l` option to use the local database.

 ### Operating on All Speakers: Using `_all_`